We Finally Know When We'll See Princess Diana On

-The show runners for Netflix's hit series The Crown have announced when we will finally see Princess Diana in the show.
+The show runners for the Netflix's hit series The Crown have announced when we will finally see Princess Diana and we are losing it.

 According to People, the princess will be introduced towards the end of season three and will have a prominent role in the following seasons.